-Additivity among (pairwise) mutually exclusive outcomes E_1, \ldots, E_k means that the probabilities of joint outcomes are equal to the sum of probabilities of these outcomes; that is, within cliques/contexts, for $k \le m$: $P(E_1 \lor \cdots \lor E_k) = P(E_1) + \cdots + P(E_k) \le 1$.
+The following hypothesis or principle is taken for granted: probabilities and expectations on classical substructures of an empirical logic should be classical, that is, mutually exclusive co-measurable propositions (satisfying Specker's exclusivity principle) should obey Kolmogorov's axioms, in particular nonnegativity and additivity.
+Nonnegativity implies that all probabilities are nonnegative: $P(E_1), \ldots, P(E_k) \ge 0$.
+Additivity among (pairwise) mutually exclusive outcomes E_1, \ldots, E_k means that the probabilities of joint outcomes are equal to the sum of probabilities of these outcomes, that is, within cliques/contexts, for $k \le m$: $P(E_1 \lor \cdots \lor E_k) = P(E_1) + \cdots + P(E_k) \le 1$.
 In particular, probabilities add to 1 on each of the cliques/contexts.
-Furthermore, Kolmogorov's axioms can be extended to configurations of more than one (classical) context by assuming that, relative to any atomic element of some context, the sum of the conditional probabilities of all atomic elements in any other context adds up to one [23].
+Furthermore, Kolmogorov's axioms can be extended to configurations of more than one (classical) context by assuming that, relative to any atomic element of some context, the sum of the conditional probabilities of all atomic elements in any other context adds up to one (Svozil 2018).

-At the moment at least three such types of probabilities are known to satisfy Specker's exclusivity principle, corresponding to classical, quantum and Wright's "exotic" pure weights, such as the weight $\frac{1}{2}$ on the vertices of the pentagon [22, ω_0 , p.
-68] and on the triangle vertices [19, pp. 899-902] (the latter logic is representable as partition logic [4, Example 8.2, pp. 420,421], but not in 2- or 3-dimensional Hilbert space).
-The former two "nonexotic" types, based on representations of mutually disjoint sets, and on mutually orthogonal vectors, will be discussed later.
+At the moment, at least three such types of probabilities are known to satisfy Specker's exclusivity principle, corresponding to classical, quantum and Wright's "exotic" pure weights, such as the weight $\frac{1}{2}$ on the vertices of the pentagon (Ron 1978, ω_0 , p.
+68) and on the triangle vertices (Wright 1990, pp. 899-902) (the latter logic is representable as partition logic (Dvurečenskij et al. 1995, Example 8.2, pp. 420,421), but not in two- or three-dimensional Hilbert space).
+The former two "nonexotic" types, based on representations of mutually disjoint sets and on mutually orthogonal vectors, will be discussed later.

 It is not too difficult to imagine boxes allowing input/output analysis "containing" classical or quantum algorithms, agents or mechanisms rendering the desired properties.
-For instance, a model realization of a classical box rendering classical probabilities is Wright's generalized urn model [19, 22, 24, 25] or the initial state identification problem for finite deterministic automaton [2, 5, 26, 27] - both are equivalent models of partition logics [6] featuring complementarity without value indefiniteness.
+For instance, a model realization of a classical box rendering classical probabilities is Wright's generalized urn model (Ron 1978; Wright 1990; Svozil 2006, 2014) or the initial state identification problem for finite deterministic automaton (Moore 1956; Svozil 1993; Schaller and Svozil 1995, 1996)-both are equivalent models of partition logics (Svozil 2005) featuring complementarity without value indefiniteness.

-Specker's parable of the overprotective seer [7, 28-30] involving three boxes is an example for which the exclusivity principle does not hold [31, Section 116, p.
-40].
+Specker's parable of the overprotective seer (Specker 1960; Liang et al. 2011, 2017; Svozil 2016) involving three boxes is an example for which the exclusivity principle does not hold (Tarrida 2014, Section 116, p.
+40).
 It is an interesting problem to find other potential probability measures based on different approaches which are also linear in mutually exclusive events.

-A. Probabilities from the convex hull of dispersion-free states embeddings of orthomodular sets and quantum logic".
-Theorem 0 of Kochen and Specker's 1967 paper [20] states that separability by dispersion free states (of image $2^1 = 0,1$) for every pair of atoms of the lattice is a necessary and sufficient criterium for a homomorphic embedding into some "larger" Boolean algebra.
-In 1978 Wright explicitly stated [22, p.
-272] "that every urn weight is "classical", i.e., in the convex hull of the dispersion free weights".
-In the graph theoretical context Grötschel, Lovász and Schrijver have discussed the vertex packing polytope VP(G) of a graph G, defined as the convex hull of incidence vectors of independent sets of nodes [32].
-This author has employed dispersion free weights for hull computations on the Specker bug [33] and other (partition) logics supporting a separating set of two-value states.
+2.1 Probabilities from the convex hull of dispersion-free states

+For nonboolean logics, it is not immediately evident which probability measures should be chosen.
+The answer is already implicit in Zierler and Schlessinger's 1965 paper on "Boolean embeddings of orthomodular sets and quantum logic".
+Theorem 0 of Kochen and Specker's 1967 paper (Kochen and Specker 1967) states that separability by dispersion-free states (of image $2^1 = 0, 1$) for every pair of atoms of the lattice is a necessary and sufficient criterion for a homomorphic embedding into some "larger" Boolean algebra.
+In 1978, Wright explicitly stated (Ron 1978, p.
+272) "that every urn weight is "classical," i.e., in the convex hull of the dispersion-free weights."
+In the graph theoretical context Grötschel, Lovász and Schrijver have discussed the vertex packing polytope VP(G) of a graph G, defined as the convex hull of incidence vectors of independent sets of nodes (Grötschel et al. 1986).
+This author has employed dispersion-free weights for hull computations on the Specker bug (Svozil 2001) and other (partition) logics supporting a separating set of two-valued states.